shieldproject/shield/docs/API.md

   an internal error occurred and should be investigated by the site administrators

+- **No such tenant**:
+  The requested tenant UUID was not found in the database.

 - **Authorization required**:
   The request was made without an authenticated session or auth token.
   See **Authentication** for more details.
 The request may be retried